-There has been an inexorable trend towards universal abolition over the last years, reflected not only in the growing number of international and national legal instruments and norms, but also in an increasing recognition by governments and politicians that the death penalty has no place in a modern democratic society.
+There has been an inexorable trend towards universal abolition over the last years, reflected not only in the growing number of international and national legal instruments and norms, but also in an increasing recognition by governments and politicians that the death penalty has no place in a civilised democratic society.

-The Council of Europe, for its part, has also turned its attention to non-European states, more particularly those with observer status with the Organisation, since they are deemed to share the same fundamental values and principles as the Council of Europe.
+The Council of Europe has turned its attention also to non-European states, more particularly those with observer status with the Organisation, since they are deemed to share the common fundamental values and principles.
 In practice this concerns the USA and Japan, as the death penalty is not applied in the three other observer States - Canada, Mexico and the Holy See.

-To this end, the Parliamentary Assembly has adopted a number of texts, for example on 1 October 2003, Resolution 1349, in which it found Japan and the United States once more in violation of their fundamental obligation to respect human rights due to their continued application of the death penalty and requiring Japan and the United States to make more efforts to take the necessary steps to institute a moratorium on executions with a view to abolishing the death penalty.
-Moreover, the Parliamentary Assembly has adopted Recommendation 1760 (2006) on its position as regards the Council of Europe member and observer states which have not abolished the death penalty.
-Most recently, on 14 April 2011, the Parliamentary Assembly adopted Resolution 1807 on "The death penalty in Council of Europe member and observer states: a violation of human rights" in which it urges the United States and Japan as observer states, and Belarus, which aspires to become a member state of the Council of Europe, to join the growing consensus of democratic countries that protect human rights and human dignity by abolishing the death penalty.
+To the end of a universal abolition, the Parliamentary Assembly has adopted a number of texts, for example in 2003, the Resolution 1349 in which it found the USA and Japan once more in violation of their obligation to respect human rights due to the continued application of the death penalty and requested them to make more efforts to take the necessary steps to institute a moratorium on executions with a view to abolishing the death penalty.
+Moreover, the Parliamentary Assembly has adopted Recommendation 1760(2006) on its position as regards the Council of Europe member and observer states which have not abolished the death penalty.
+In 2011, the Parliamentary Assembly adopted Resolution 1807 on the death penalty in Council of Europe member and observer states: a violation of human rights, in which it urged the USA and Japan as observer states, and Belarus, which aspires to become a member state of the Council of Europe, to join the growing consensus of democratic countries that protect human rights and human dignity by abolishing the death penalty.